 This is our “hero,” the “star” Vic Savage, aka A.J.
 Nelson, who is responsible for the film.
 Vic Savage is a pseudonym, y’see?
 Does our leading man inspire confidence in his Creeping Terror-stopping abilities?
 I’ll let you be the judge.

-This is from the infamous “Bobby!” scene, in which the large grandfather you’re seeing above goes searching for his grandson by stumbling about and constantly shouting “Bobby!” in the most annoying manner possible.
-Spoiler alert: they both get eated.
+This is from the infamous “Bobby!” scene, in which the grandfather you’re seeing above goes searching for his grandson by stumbling about and constantly shouting “Bobby!” in the most annoying manner possible.
+Spoiler alert: They both get eated.

 Man, The Creeping Terror on Betamax.
 I can’t quite place my finger on why, but it just seems so right.
 I’ll venture a guess that this was the only release of the movie on the format.
 Quite a leap, huh?

-In lieu of the film as-is, less adventurous souls may opt to hunt down the Mystery Science Theater 3000 treatment on either VHS or DVD instead (they’re both out of print but fairly easily obtainable used online, though the DVD boxset containing the episode can be pricey).
-Even with Mike & The Bots, the film is pretty out there.
-‘Course, if you’re feeling brave, the uncut version is available on DVD, in this set here (I have this one, and there’s enough goofy crap besides The Creeping Terror to make it worthwhile).
-There’s a few other DVD sets featuring the movie, easily found on Amazon, but that one is my favorite of the bunch.
-As far as DVD goes, though, your best option really is to hunt down the out of print MST3K version, which, despite featuring the ever-annoying double-sided disc, has both their episode and the uncut movie.
+In lieu of the film as-is, less adventurous souls may opt to hunt down the Mystery Science Theater 3000 treatment on DVD, or VHS if one was so inclined.
+But even with Mike & The Bots, the film is pretty out there.
+‘Course, if you’re feeling brave, the uncut version is also available on DVD, in a number of various multi-movie compilartions.
+As far as DVD goes though, your best option really is to hunt down the MST3K version, which, despite featuring the ever-annoying double-sided disc, has both their episode and the uncut movie.

 That’s a lotta The Creeping Terror, far more than should be allowed.

 Cool recommended readins: